Vision Problems and Autism

 How We Can Help

-Vision therapy has been shown time and time again to be effective in developing critical neuro-visual skills in patients with autism.
-For optimal results, vision therapy should be an integral part of any interdisciplinary approach to improve the patient’s ability to function and quality of life.Dr.
-Brie Hevesy and Dr. Emily LaSalle at Acworth Family Eyecare will provide your child with a program suited to his or her unique abilities and needs.
+At Acworth Family Eyecare, our doctors will provide your child with a program suited to his or her unique abilities and needs.
 Our goal is to help those with autism spectrum disorder perform daily tasks with ease, while diminishing the burden on themselves and those around them.

-We provide customized vision therapy for patients in Acworth, Woodstock, Kennesaw, Cartersville, and througout Georgia.
-Let us help your child maximize their visual skills and reach their full potential.
+We provide customized vision therapy for patients in Acworth, Woodstock, Kennesaw, Cartersville and throughout Georgia.
+Let us help your child maximize their visual skills and enhance both your life and their life.